 Living and working in busy urban centers such as Baltimore and Washington, D.C., it is sometimes difficult to remember that not far from our metropolitan areas are large expanses of farmland and rural districts.
-As drivers ourselves, the legal staff at the law offices of Lebowitz & Mzhen, LLC, often find ourselves in parts of Maryland that look more like the typical bucolic paintings of the early 20th century than that of a modern, high-tech society.
+As drivers ourselves, the legal staff at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, often find ourselves in parts of Maryland that look more like the typical bucolic paintings of the early 20th century than that of a modern, high-tech society.

 Still, as the suburbs outside of Maryland’s metropolitan areas have expanded beyond their original boundaries, urban, suburban and rural country lifestyles have continued to mix over the years.
 While many aspects of farm life are appealing to suburbanites and even some city dwellers, the mingling of farming vehicles and implements with other motor vehicles on public roads is often not very harmonious.
 In fact, the speed differential between a farm tractor and a much faster passenger car or commercial delivery truck can be downright dangerous when it comes to rural highway collisions.